SpecFlowOSS/SpecFlow.VisualStudio/README.md

 ## Build prerequsites

 - Visual Studio 2013, any edition but Express
-- Visual Studio 2013 SDK
+- Visual Studio 2015 SDK

 ## Branching

-- The "master" branch always points to the "current" VS integration version (currently VS2013).
+- The `master` branch always points to the "current" VS integration version (currently VS2013).
+- The `VS2015` branch conatins the Visual Studio 2015 integration.
-- For upcoming / older VS versions, we will keep other branches (e.g. VS2015)
+- For upcoming / older VS versions, we will keep other branches